lee-zhg/watson-voicebot/README.md

 1. You make 2nd order by talking to voicebot `one big mac please`.

 1. Because dining location information to order a burger was not provided, the voicebot prompts you for the information.
+You can reply the prompt by saying `to go`.

 1. After receiving all required information, the voicebot completes the order with response messages.